Skip to main content

 Dogs can be walked along the beach as long as:

-• They are under direct control at all times (i.e. on a leash, or under voice control).
+• Dogs are under direct control of their owner or another person at all times (i.e. on a leash, or under voice control).

-• They are not permitted to roam in the dunes, scrub and coastal forests above the high tide mark.
+• Dogs do not roam in dunes, scrub and coastal forests above the high tide mark.

-• They are kept close after dusk, which is when penguins travel between the sea and their burrows.
+• Dogs are kept close after dusk, when penguins travel between the sea and their burrows.

 • Dogs and white baiting (or fishing) really do not mix and the best thing you can do is leave your dog at home.
-If you must bring them, aim to secure on a long leash or rope so that they cannot wander and pose a risk to wildlife and other people.
+If you must bring them, aim to secure your dog on a long leash or rope so your dog cannot wander and pose a risk to wildlife and other people.

 In New Zealand, the legislation regarding animal welfare is the Animal Welfare Act 1999.
 It is a very wide-ranging act that deals with offences in the handling and management of animals (including birds).
 Common offences include failing to provide an animal with adequate food, water and shelter, deliberate acts of cruelty towards an animal and failing to seek necessary veterinary advice.

 Sometimes people find themselves in the unfortunate position of being unable to keep their pet.
-The decision to rehome your pet can be an extremely tough one and it may be for reasons out of your control.
+The decision to rehome your pet can be an extremely tough one, and it may be for reasons that are out of your control.
 You can find out about rehoming options from the SPCA.

 You may also be interested in